christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 #### var

--   Declare variables as `var` within paint routines and mouse callbacks.
+-   Declare variables as `var` within paint routines, mouse callbacks, regular functions, and custom timer callbacks.
-    > These are the only two places you should ever need to use `var`.
+    > These are the only places you should ever need to use `var`.

 #### const var